 about the world around them and to develop a long-term interest in science and math.
 His hands-

-hooked thousands of kids on science.
+thousands of kids on science.

 Jason previously worked as a chief meteorologist, multimedia science journalist, and web content

 manager at television stations across the United States.
 Jason now produces and hosts a hands-